moroshko/beepy/README.md

 ## TODO

-- Generate types from supabase
-  - make sure types are generated in github action: https://github.com/supabase/supabase-action-example/blob/main/.github/workflows/ci.yaml
-- Delete user row when auth user is deleted
+- edit avatar
-- /profile page when user can remove their profile
+- remove profile
   - delete user row first
   - create trigger to remove auth.users row
 - Write helper function to ensure that the email is a string: